|

 Moral: to call man a “more flexible blob” is to

-restore ontological humility: one is a better problem-solving patch
+restore ontological humility: man is merely a better

 Monism model: ·